 - Contact information

-The abnormal wear of the Theta II engine’s internal parts of the engine is experiencing the same thing you would feel.
-This occurs without warning and lead to catastrophic failure.
+The abnormal wear of the Theta II engine’s internal parts of the engine leads to fragments and debris clogging lubrication openings.
+This occurs without warning and leads to catastrophic failure.

-Changing the oil regularly is like rinsing the dirt off of the soap; the more you change it the less likely the oil passage ways will block the flow of oil to the bearings.
+Changing the oil regularly is like rinsing dirt off of soap; the more you change it the less likely the oil passageways will block the flow of oil to the bearings.

 The higher the mileage, the more frequently you should change the oil, (3,000 miles instead of the factory recommended change interval).

 Is one model year better than another? – According to the Hyundai techs the vast majority of the engine exchanges they perform are the model years 2011 to 2015, but this does not exclude subsequent years.